mavryk-network/LIGO/vendors/Preprocessor/README.md

   * They must start with a `#` symbol at the beginning of a line.

+  * Wrongly spelled directives or unsupported ones are ignored without warning, and therefore will appear in the output.

   * They can have arguments in the form of free text or strings.
+(Anything after the directive name is considered a potential argument.)

   * Strings arguments must be enclosed between double quotes and cannot span over two or more lines.